 Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science and a J.D. from The University of Virginia School of Law.
-Don lives with his wife, Nancy Bard, and two sons in Washington, D.C.
+He and his wife, Nancy Bard, have two sons and live in Washington, D.C.